ikondrat/monopoc/lcs-search-service/README.md

 ## run
 - Run the services `docker compose up backend`
 - Apply repository migrations/seedings with `cd ./backend/ && scripts/init.sh && cd ..`
-- Run frontend `docker compose up backend`
+- Run frontend `docker compose up frontend`

 ### be app layer
+Implemented with using Hasura, it is convinient instrument for fast prototyping and high load prooved by me

 - open the console `http://localhost:8080/console` and play with api on `http://localhost:8080/console/api/api-explorer`

 #### Initial setup
 Was done by hasura cli dba tools